lukefleed/website/src/data/blog/memory-pt2.md

 fn rollback(txn: Transaction, reason: &str) {
     txn.db.rollback();
-    log::info!("Transaction rolled back: {}", reason);
     destruct txn;  // explicitly consume
 }

 fn do_work(db: Database) {
     let txn = Transaction { db };
-    // ... work ...

     // ERROR: `txn` goes out of scope without being consumed
     // must call either commit(txn) or rollback(txn, ...)
 }
 ```

 The transaction cannot be ignored.
-We must explicitly choose to commit or rollback.
-The compiler enforces this.
 Forgetting to decide is a compile-time error, not a runtime silent rollback.

-Rather than one implicit destructor, we have multiple explicit consuming functions.
-These functions can take parameters (the rollback reason), return values (the commit result), and perform arbitrarily different logic.
-The compiler guarantees we call exactly one of them.

 Languages with linear types (Vale, Austral, and to some extent Haskell with LinearTypes) can express patterns that RAII cannot.
-A cache entry handle that must be explicitly removed or retained.
-A promise that must be fulfilled exactly once.
-A thread handle that must be joined or detached, never silently dropped.
-Each of these represents a future obligation that the type system tracks.

-#### Why Rust Does Not Have Linear Types
+### Why Rust Does Not Have Linear Types

 Rust's types are affine, not linear.
-An affine type can be used at most once: we can consume it, or we can let it drop, but we cannot use it twice.
-A linear type must be used exactly once: we must consume it, we cannot let it silently drop.

-The difference is the _at most_ versus _exactly_.
+An affine type can be used *at most* once; a linear type must be used *exactly* once.
+The difference matters when panics unwind the stack.

 Rust permits silent dropping because `Drop::drop` must always be callable.
-When a scope exits, when a panic unwinds the stack, when we reassign a variable, Rust calls `drop`.
+When a scope exits, when a panic unwinds, when we reassign a variable, Rust calls `drop`.
 The entire language assumes that any value can be dropped at any time.

 Linear types would break this assumption.
 If a value must be explicitly consumed, what happens when a panic unwinds through a function holding that value?
 The unwinding code cannot know which consuming function to call, what parameters to pass, what to do with the return value.
-The type's constraint is violated by the mechanics of stack unwinding.

-One could imagine solutions: a separate `on_panic` handler for linear types, or restricting linear types to no_unwind contexts, or transforming panics into error returns that the programmer must handle.
-These are all possible, but they represent significant complexity and would require changes throughout the ecosystem.
-The standard library's `Vec::pop` returns an `Option<T>`, assuming it can drop the popped element if the caller ignores the return value.
-With linear types in `T`, this interface would be unsound.
 Every generic container, every iterator adapter, every function that might discard a value would need to be reconsidered.

 Rust chose affine types, accepting that the compiler cannot enforce explicit consumption but gaining a simpler model where any value can be dropped.
-The `#[must_use]` attribute provides a weaker form of the linear guarantee: a warning (not an error) if a value is unused.
+The `#[must_use]` attribute provides a weaker guarantee: a warning (not an error) if a value is unused.
 It catches some mistakes but does not provide the hard guarantee that linear types would.

 ## Move Semantics